 Valentine’s Day is all about love, of course.
-But before we can pour out love on others, we must first fill up with the only source of TRUE love…God.
-Most of us struggle daily to really grasp how deep and how wide the love of God really is.
-Why not do a Valentine’s Countdown by filling up on God’s love?
+But before we can pour out love on others, we must first fill up with the only source of TRUE love: God.
+Most of us struggle daily to really grasp how deep and how wide the love of God is.
+Why not do a Valentine’s Day countdown and fill up on God’s love?

-This is what I wanted for my kids, to focus first and foremost on God’s love.
+This is what I wanted for my kids: to focus first and foremost on God’s love.
 So, I created a little countdown.
 It’s simple.
 It HAS to be.
 As a single mom (who happens to work full-time and homeschool), SIMPLE is an absolute must when it comes to getting anything done.
-Of course, each day the countdown presents the opportunity to talk or read about various things about God and even extend this kind of love to others.
-But the core of the countdown can be done in as little as 5 minutes a day with as little as 10 minutes total preparation for the entire countdown.
+Of course, each day, the countdown presents the opportunity to talk or read about various things about God and even extend this kind of love to others.
+But the core of the countdown can be done in as little as five minutes a day with as little as 10 minutes total preparation for the entire countdown.
 Yes, that’s perfectly simple!

-Simply, print the pages on cardstock paper if you have it.
+Simply print the pages on cardstock paper if you have it.
 This will make them durable enough to use next year too.
 I even laminated mine.
 If you don’t have a laminator yet, what are you waiting for?
 It’s my favorite household appliance.
 Ha!

-*On the fridge door (tape or magnet)
+- On the fridge door (tape or magnet)

-*On a mirror in the family room
+- On the mirror in the family room

-*On the bathroom door (you know everyone goes in there every day!)
+- On the bathroom door (you know everyone goes in there every day!)

-*On a bookcase in the school room
+- On a bookcase in the school room

-1. Each morning when the kids wake up, they know to search for that day’s heart.
-I hide it somewhere in the house and it’s such fun to find it.
+1. Each morning, when the kids wake up, they know to search for that day’s heart.
+I hide it somewhere in the house, and it’s such fun to find it.
 I tell them that we are going on a treasure hunt for God’s love.